Senior Services Outreach

 A licensed social worker from Oakland Family Services will be available to meet privately with any older adult 60 and older to discuss whatever may be troubling them.
 Have you recently experienced a loss; maybe a spouse, loved one, friend; had to downsize and move to another home, give up your driving or car or your adult children are trying to offer unwanted help.
 This is a great opportunity to speak with a caring Social Worker who provides a safe haven to discuss your concerns.
 This program is offered by Oakland Family Services.

-First Wednesday of the month 10am – Noon.
+Wednesday 10am – Noon.
 Appointments and walk-ins welcome.

 The Senior Services Department houses a Community Food Pantry available for Auburn Hills residents only, regardless of age who find themselves in need of emergency food assistance.
 To receive assistance stop by the Community Center to complete an application during normal business hours.
 This food pantry is only for emergency relief.
 Applicants may be asked to provide proof of income to receive food assistance.
 Emergency food assistance is limited to non-perishable foods.